sib-swiss/sib-tech-blog/_posts/2017-08-21-bioinformatics-with-spark.markdown

 ## Classes and functions

-Even though we can use anonymous functions in lambda, it is easier to understand the code if we use functions and classes.
+Even if it is possible to do complex tasks in a purely functional manner and anonymous functions / lambdas.
+It is a good practice to define functions and classes to understand better the code.

 {% highlight scala %}
 //Defines a class to represent the data in TSV